-Since 2016 a.s.r. uses an advanced model for the LAC DT of a.s.r. leven and a 'basic' model for the other OTSO's.
+Since 2016 a.s.r. uses an advanced model for the LAC DT of a.s.r. life and a 'basic' model for the other OTSOs.
 The advanced model takes into account future profits and the timing of fiscal profits and losses according to Dutch tax legislation.
 The advanced model has been revisited in 2019.
 In this last update the expected projections of the DTL and DTA were included.
-Both models are and will be updated in case constrained by additional guidance or legislation provided.
+The advanced model will be updated in case constrained by additional guidance or legislation provided.

-The a.s.r. leven solvency ratio does not include any contingent liability potentially arising from any of the current and/or future legal proceedings in relation to unit-linked insurance contracts or for other products sold, issued or advised on by a.s.r. leven's insurance subsidiaries in the past, the reason being that it is impossible at this time to make reliable estimates of the number of expected proceedings, possible future precedents and the financial impact of current and possible future proceedings.
+The a.s.r. life solvency ratio does not include any contingent liability potentially arising from any of the current and/ or future legal proceedings in relation to unit-linked insurance contracts or for other products sold, issued or advised on by a.s.r. life's insurance subsidiaries in the past, the reason being that it is impossible at this time to make reliable estimates of the number of expected proceedings, possible future precedents and the financial impact of current and possible future proceedings.